rust-lang/rust/text/0000-build-systems.md

 ### The complete picture

-In general, any integration with a homogenous build system needs to be able to handle (vendored) crate registries, because access to crates.io is a hard constraint.
+In general, any integration with a homogeneous build system needs to be able to handle (vendored) crate registries, because access to crates.io is a hard constraint.

 Usually, you'll want to combine the handling of these external registries with